-- a.
-Maintain and provide an Emergency Traffic Management Plan (ETMP) to support the National Plan for Emergency Preparedness, the Joint Strategic Capabilities Plan, unilateral plans of the DoD Components, and DoD guidance and directives.
+- 1. Emergency traffic management procedures in the Continental United States (CONUS) will be implemented upon the proclamation of a state of national emergency by the President of the United States and by concurrent resolution of Congress. - 2.
+SDDC will maintain and provide an Emergency Traffic Management Plan (ETMP) to support the National Plan for Emergency Preparedness, the Joint Strategic Capabilities Plan, unilateral plans of the DoD Components, and DoD guidance and directives.
 The ETMP provides guidance to DoD Components for traffic management functions and operations under emergency conditions.
-Distribution of the ETMP will be made to DoD Component HQ. - b.
-Activity CDRs will direct TOs to implement emergency procedures according to restrictions imposed on commercial transportation by governmental control agencies.
+Distribution of the ETMP will be made to DoD Component HQ. - 3.
+SDDC Activity CDRs will direct TOs to implement emergency procedures according to restrictions imposed on commercial transportation by governmental control agencies.
 TOs will implement procedures in this regulation to the extent warranted by emergency conditions.

-I. DISRUPTION TO TRANSPORTATION SYSTEMS
+H. DISRUPTION TO TRANSPORTATION SYSTEMS

-- 1. The President, the Secretary of Defense (SecDef), the CCDR of USTRANSCOM, a USTRANSCOM TCC CDR, a theater CDR or others can provide guidance or direction as to the routing of traffic or management of DoD movements in response to special situations where there is disruption in or impediments to normal transportation services. - 2.
+- 1. The President, the Secretary of Defense (SecDef), the CCDR of USTRANSCOM, a USTRANSCOM TCC CDR, a theater CDR, or others can provide guidance or direction as to the routing of traffic or management of DoD movements in response to special situations where there is disruption in or impediments to normal transportation services. - 2.
 Special situations include, but are not limited to, national/regional/local emergencies, disasters, traffic congestion, strikes, embargos, and operational conditions. - 3.
 Any guidance or direction provided is subject to any legally imposed limitation such as statutory, regulatory, or contractual requirements. - 4.
 When there is a disruption to the transportation system, USTRANSCOM (upon notification by a USTRANSCOM TCC or other activity), a USTRANSCOM TCC, or the theater CDR will disseminate the following information to the affected TOs: - a.
-The reason for the special situation. - b.
-The name of the activity affected. - c.
-The mode and carrier involved. - d.
-The type of traffic limited. - e.
-The exception, if any, to the limitation on transportation. - f.
+The reason for the special situation - b.
+The name of the activity affected - c.
+The mode and carrier involved - d.
+The type of traffic limited - e.
+The exception, if any, to the limitation on transportation - f.
 An alternative means available to move the cargo to lessen the disruption to DoD movements. - 5.
 When a DoD activity experiences or anticipates a disruption in the transportation system that may adversely influence its ability to ship or receive DoD shipments, the TO (including DCMA TOs) will immediately notify a USTRANSCOM TCC or the theater CDR.
-The TO will provide a USTRANSCOM TCC or the theater CDR all information and seek its assistance in determining alternative routes or modes and any legal actions needed to overcome or reduce the disruption in DoD transportation.

-6. If the TO requests, then a USTRANSCOM TCC or the theater CDR will assist the TO in acquiring the authorization or legal action needed to overcome or lessen the disruption to DoD transportation requirements.
+The TO will provide a USTRANSCOM TCC or the theater CDR all information and seek its assistance in determining alternative routes or modes and any legal actions needed to overcome or reduce the disruption in DoD transportation. - 6.
+If the TO requests, a USTRANSCOM TCC or the theater CDR will assist the TO in acquiring the authorization or legal action needed to overcome or lessen the disruption to DoD transportation requirements.